cunicu/gont/README.md

 - NAT
   - Use netlink socket instead of `iptables` tool for configuring NAT
-  - Use netlink socket instead of `ipset` tool for configuring NAT
 - Integrate go imlementations of `ping` and `traceroute` tools
 - More tests
-- Fix host NAT
+    - Especially for host NAT and multiple networks
 - Add support for netem and tbf qdiscs on Links
 - Add separate examples directory
 - Topology factories
-- Full IPv6 support
+- Add support for using existing Docker containers as nodes

 ## Architecture